nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.8 Deleting recurring event from friend: `rmschedule`

 Removes the specified recurring item from the specified Person's schedule.
-Use it when they have a change in schedule!<br>If there are multiple recurring events with the same names, this command will the instance of the event that was added the earliest!<br>
+You might find it useful when they have a change in schedule!<br>If there are multiple recurring events with the same names, this command will the instance of the event that was added the earliest!<br>

 Format: `rmschedule INDEX type/EVENT_TYPE en/EVENT_NAME`